eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

     Full matrices can also take longer to tune.
 You can see this in the baseball or eight schools model.
   - Nevertheless, full mass matrices never seem to perform egregiously _worse_ than diagonal mass matrices.
+This makes sense theoretically: a full mass matrix can be estimated to be diagonal, but not vice versa.

-- Having an “expanding” schedule (similar to what Stan does) for tuning can sometimes give better performance, but nowhere near as significant as the difference between diagonal and full matrices.
+- Having an expanding schedule for tuning can sometimes give better performance, but nowhere near as significant as the difference between diagonal and full matrices.
 This difference is most noticeable for the `mvnormal` and `lrnormal` models (probably because these models have a constant covariance matrix and so more careful estimates using expanding windows can provide much better sampling).

 - `covadapt` seems to run into some numerical difficulties?
 While running these benchmarks I ran into an inscrutable and non-reproducible [`ArpackError`](https://stackoverflow.com/q/18436667) from SciPy.

-## Experimental Setup
+# Experimental Setup

+- I didn't run `covadapt` for models with fewer than 100 model parameters.
+  There's no reason to do that, since we would just use a full matrix.

 - All samplers were run for 2000 tuning steps and 1000 sampling steps.
-If the number of tuning steps seem high, it's because it is: neither PyMC nor Stan have those as their defaults.
-However, it's necessary to have it high enough for `covadapt` to work.
+This is unusually high, but is necessary for `covadapt` to work well.

+- My expanding schedule is as follows: the first adaptation window is 100 iterations, and each subsequent window is 1.005 times the previous window.
+  These numbers give 20 updates within 2000 iterations, while maintaining an exponentially increasing adaptation window size.

 - I benchmarked against six models: